werfen/systelab-components-guidelines/README.md

-# systelab-components-guidelines
+# Systelab Components Guidelines

-Guidelines for Systelab Components
+You can find the guidelines for the systelab-components at https://systelab.github.io/systelab-components-guidelines/